Peter Tatchell: Graduation

 After taking A levels at evening classes, he attended the Polytechnic of North London (PNL), now part of London Metropolitan University, where he obtained a 2:1 BSc (Hons) in sociology.

 At PNL he was a member of the National Union of Students Gay Rights Campaign.
 On graduating he became a freelance journalist specialising in foreign stories, during which he publicised the Indonesian annexation of West Papua and child labour on British-owned tea farms in Malawi.

-Political activity
+Politics

 Tatchell popularised the phrase "sexual apartheid" to describe the separate laws that long existed for gays and heterosexuals.